Overview

 -

-To add the app to your account, click Install for Me.
+To add the app for use in your account, click Install for Me and proceed to select the desired courses before submitting.

 -

-To add the app to specific school buildings or your organization, select Add to Organization.
+To add the app to your school or organization, select the option to Add to Organization.

 -